ghaskins/riak_wiki/pages/Eventual-Consistency.md

 * Data is written to a key with W=3
 * One node goes down, it happens to be a primary for that key
 * Data is read from that key with R=3
-* Riak returns not_found on first request
+* Riak returns not\_found on first request
-* Read repair ensures data is replicated to a secondary node
+* Read repair ensures data is replicated to a secondary node.
+Read repair will always occur, regardless of the R value.
+Even with an R of 2, read repair will kick in and ensure that all nodes responsible for this particular data are consistent.
 * Subsequent reads return correct value with R=3, two values coming from primary and one from secondary nodes